-We implement ENOT in \texttt{JAX} framework \cite{jax2018github}, making it fully compatible and easily integrable with the \texttt{OTT-JAX} library \cite{cuturi2022optimal}.
+We implement ENOT in \texttt{JAX} framework (\cite{jax2018github}), making it fully compatible and easily integrable with the \texttt{OTT-JAX} library (\cite{cuturi2022optimal}).
 Moreover, since ENOT introduced expectile regularization, there is no additional overhead and whole procedure is easily \textit{jit}-compiled, which is a drastic difference with previous approaches.
-To find the optimal hyperparameters in Appendix \ref{appendix:hyperparams}, we used Weights \& Biases \cite{wandb} sweeps for hyperparameter grid search and \texttt{Hydra} \cite{Yadan2019Hydra} for managing different setup configurations.
+To find the optimal hyperparameters in Appendix (\ref{appendix:hyperparams}), we used Weights \& Biases (\cite{wandb}) sweeps for hyperparameter grid search and \texttt{Hydra} (\cite{Yadan2019Hydra}) for managing different setup configurations.
 ENOT implementation consists of only a single file, which is easy to reproduce and can be tested on other datasets of interest.
 In supplementary material, we included integrated version of ENOT into the OTT-JAX library, which makes it easy to test and evaluate proposed method.